MAULANAAKBARFIRDAUSYA-cmd/mafv5/README.md

 Any text editor

 [ PC ]
-(it only takes one application to run it)
+(it only takes one text editor to run it)
 * [VS Code](https://code.visualstudio.com/)
 * Windows PowerShell / Windows PowerShell ISE
 * Command Prompt